Communication

 The Germans prefer consulting over serving.
 To consult the customer is to work auf Augenhöhe, at eye-level.
 The German people instinctively reject any form of master-slave business relationship.

 And the German customer prefers a supplier, consultant, vendor who insists on a business relationship auf Augenhöhe.
 Germans don’t want to be served, they want to be consulted, by an expert, at eye-level.
-Patterns
+Examples

 United States